A City I Can’t Quite Put My Finger On: Dallas, TX

 For our last full meal in Dallas, we ended up meeting a former coworker of mine, Sigfrido, at Meso Maya Comida y Copas, an authentic Mexican restaurant with a couple of locations in the area.
 Although I would’ve liked to try Tex-Mex in Dallas, I really liked the dish I got here, which had a lot of meat, cheese, and flavor (and is something I’ve yet to see in any restaurant in Mexico).

 Their salsa that they served with chips was also really amazing; I asked our waitress what was in it that made it so good, and she told us a pretty standard list of peppers, garlic, and the like.
 I’m convinced that they had a secret ingredient though, because it really had a rich, smoky flavor that I’ve never tasted before!

-In Short: A City That Won't Be Reduced to a Label
+In Short: A City That Can't Be Reduced to a Label

-Nonetheless, my Uber driver on the way to the airport told me that he absolutely loves living in the Dallas-Fort Worth area, and I can see that it could be a very comfortable place to settle down.
-We also heard that Fort Worth has a totally different vibe despite being only about an hour away, so I’d like to visit someday and check it out to compare.
+With that said, my Uber driver on the way to the airport told me that despite not being originally from the Dallas-Fort Worth area, he absolutely loves living there.
+I can totally see that it could be a very comfortable place to settle down.
+We also heard that Fort Worth has a totally different vibe despite being only about an hour away, so I’d like to visit someday to compare.